Randy Bachman: Personal life

 During an extended ground time following the September 11, 2001 attacks, Bachman began overeating again.
 At his next physical after the tour, his physician told him he was morbidly obese.
 He asked, "Doesn't morbid mean death?"
 The physician told him of the risks he faced as a result of his obesity.
-Bachman remembered that the daughter of his friend Brian Wilson of The Beach Boys had successfully lost weight using bariatric surgery, and sought out her surgeon to help him.
+Bachman remembered that Carnie Wilson, the daughter of his friend Brian Wilson of The Beach Boys, had successfully lost weight using bariatric surgery, and sought out her surgeon to help him.
 Following surgery, he lost 155 pounds by 2006, reaching his 225 lb target weight.

-Bachman also had a successful operation on his shoulder in November 2007 to repair a torn rotator cuff, which he has blamed on his decades-long use of heavy, vintage guitars.
+Bachman also had a successful operation on his shoulder in November 2007 to repair a torn rotator cuff, which he has blamed on his decades-long use of heavy guitars.

 Bachman has 26 grandchildren and 4 great-grandchildren.

 Bachman is a member of the Canadian charity Artists Against Racism.

 In January 2023, Bachman announced on Twitter that his younger brother Robbie had died, but he did not specify a cause of death.
 In the statement, he also paid tribute to Jeff Beck, who died two days earlier, saying "maybe Jeff Beck needs a drummer!"